jailln/UDV-server/API_Enhanced_City/README.md

 ### Flask

 [flask](http://flask.pocoo.org/docs/1.0/) is a micro web framework developped in python.
 This framework allows us to interpret HTTP request (mainly GET and POST methods) and send appropriate response to the client.
-Some complementary information (concerning the Flask part of the ADE application) is available in the [api folder](api/README.md).
+Some complementary information (concerning the Flask part of the application) is available in the [api folder](api/README.md).
 Moreover, you can find a tutorial [here](http://flask.pocoo.org/docs/1.0/quickstart/#a-minimal-application).